 misused, you need to check the car seat’s expiration date.
 Each manufacturer

 sets an expiration date for its car seats that should be visible on one of the

 labels on the seat.
 Most car seats should be replaced every six years, with the

 exception of car seats made with extended use periods such as the Evenflo

-Symphony.
+Symphony, Transitions and Evolve.
 You also need to be able to find the car seat’s model number so you

 can verify with the manufacturer that the model number is not under a recall.

 How to locate model number and expiration date on a car seat:

 On larger seats the label could be on the upper back.